NPRA/image-anonymisation/docs/wiki/WikiDocs.md

 The `SaveWorker` is responsible to save the anonymised image and the potential preview image.
 Additionally it will draw on the masks after the definitions in the configuration-file.

-##### TreeWalker
-The `TreeWalker` is a helper-class that finds all the relevant files.
-The `walk()`-function will traverse the file tree and generate instances of `Path`-objects for each relevant file it finds.

-#### Path
-The `Path` is a class that contain all the path information relevant for a specified image.
-It contains the filename, output file paths, archive file paths, input file paths and preview paths.

-## Data Flow

-## Classes

 ## Scripts

 ## Configuration

-# Object Detection, Machine Learning Model and Data Set

 # The Next Steps